Explained: What is an Uninterruptible Power Supply?

 What Are the Benefits of an Uninterruptible Power Supply (UPS)?

-The benefits of an UPS are:
+The benefits of a UPS are numerous:

 • Energy Efficiency: Modern UPS systems come with energy-saving features that reduce electricity consumption, contributing to a greener environment.